nasa-gibs/gibs-web-examples/README.md

 [GIBS Available Imagery Products](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+Available+Imagery+Products) for parameters needed to display other layers.

-All examples use a single day.
-To select a specifc day:
+The [WMTS](http://www.opengeospatial.org/standards/wmts) standard does not provide a way to select a specific time or date for a layer.
+GIBS has implemented this feature in the following way:

-* WMTS KVP: Use the TIME parameter to select a day in YYYY-MM-DD format.
+* WMTS KVP: Use the `TIME` parameter to select a day in `YYYY-MM-DD` format.
-* WMTS REST: Add the day in YYYY-MM-DD format between style name and the tlie matrix set name
+* WMTS REST: Add the day in `YYYY-MM-DD` format between style name and the tile matrix set name

+See the "Rolling Seven Day Slider" examples for more information.

 [Worldview](https://earthdata.nasa.gov/worldview) is a web application that uses GIBS as its primary image source.